 The main range of this species is south-west England and Wales, extending west to parts of south-eastern Ireland and east to Sussex, with scattered records for Kent and Norfolk, and one in Scotland.
 It also occurs in western France.
-Its most distinctive features are the white or pale pink widely separated petals with green sepals showing between, the coarsely toothed narrow leaves and the densely prickly, hairy stem.
+Its most distinctive features are the white (or sometimes pale pink) widely separated petals and the fairly small, coarsely-toothed leaflets.

 It is generally a low-growing species, forming ground cover in shady woodland, or low to medium-sized sprawling patches and bushes in open situations.
 It is an early flowerer.
 The inflorescences are broad and fairly compact, not extending too far out from the leaves, so from a distance the numerous clusters of flowers with their